Nitrokey/nitrokey-websmartcard/implementation.md

-# Nitrokey Webcrypt Documentation
+# Nitrokey Webcrypt Implementation Documentation

 This is a documentation of the implemented Nitrokey Webcrypt Milestone 1 interface in the Nitrokey FIDO2.
 Below a high level description of the commands, as well as low-level protocol details can be found.

 Note: this implementation is early and is subject to change.

-## Overview table
+## Commands Overview Table